 Individuals are different and are likely to exhibit varying behaviors during or after bullying by a peer.
 With relational aggression on the increase and cyberbullying at its peak, bullying can be ongoing for long periods of time before help is sought by victims.
 Sometimes, it can be difficult to decipher when a person is bullied.
 However, here are common effects of bully on the victim:

 - Constant illness/sickness and other physical complaints.

 Short-term effects of bullying for the bully

 As humans, empathizing with the bully may seem very difficult.
-Notwithstanding, it’s vital for parents and schools understand that bullies engage in bullying for a reason, hence, the need to pay attention.
+Notwithstanding, it’s vital for parents and schools to understand that bullies engage in bullying for a reason.
+Hence, the need to pay attention.
 Without seeking help, the behavior will persist and possibly worsen, over time.

 As weird as it may sound, the bully also faces their challenges.
 Thus, the effects of the bully can include:

 - Poor performance in school due to constant suspension from school

 - Increased truancy risk

 - High risk of substance consumption and abuse.